citrusframework/citrus-website/src/main/site/_docs/setup-gradle.md

 gradlew clean check
 {% endhighlight %}

-Of course you can also start the Citrus tests from your favorite IDE.
+Of course, you can also start the Citrus tests from your favorite IDE.
 Just start the Citrus test using the Gradle integration in IntelliJ, Eclipse or Netbeans.

 So now you are ready to use Citrus!
 Write test cases and add more logic to the test project.
 Have fun with it!